ROLE

 Fixing the network graph for increased usability

-Collaborating with developers on the time window resulted in a more aligned and cohesive design
+Collaborating with developers resulted in an aligned and cohesive design

 THE HANDOFF